matheuscamposmt/PyDockStats/README.md

 [PyDockStats](https://pydockstats.streamlit.app/) is an easy-to-use Python tool designed to analyze and visualize the performance of Virtual Screening programs in the context of drug discovery and development.
 It focuses on building [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) (Receiver Operating Characteristic) and [Predictiveness Curve](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-015-0100-8) curves to assess the predictive power of scoring functions in separating true positives from false positives.

-**The command-line version version of PyDockStats** https://github.com/molmodcs/PyDockStats
+**The command-line version of PyDockStats** https://github.com/molmodcs/PyDockStats

 ### Features